anupamakpatil/anupamakpatil/README.md

 ### Hey there! 👋
 ### I am Anupama
-- 🌱 I’m currently learning C
 - :books: Studying at PES University Electronic City Campus
-- 👀 Looking forward to learn
+- Looking forward to learn

 <!--
 **anupamakpatil/anupamakpatil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.